Chocobo Racing: Gameplay

 In Chocobo Racing, the player controls Final Fantasy characters, most of whom race in go-karts.
-Other characters fly, drive scooters, ride magic carpets, or even run.
+Other characters fly, drive scooters, ride magic carpets, or run.
 Players have five different racing modes to choose from: Story Mode, Versus Mode, Grand Prix, Relay Race, and Time Attack.
 In the Story Mode, players are guided through the story of Chocobo Racing, which is narrated by Cid, in the form of a pop-up book.
 Completing the Story Mode unlocks secret character racers and allows players to create a custom racer of their own.
 In the Versus Mode, two players can race each other on a horizontally split screen.
 In Grand Prix (GP) Mode, the player races computer-controlled opponents in four selected tracks of their choice.
 In Relay Race Mode, the player chooses three racers to compete in a relay race.
 In Time Attack Mode, the player can select any stage and try to beat the fastest time record set there.
 There are a total of ten tracks, two of which have to be unlocked by playing the story mode: Cid's Test Track, Moogle Forest, The Ancient Gate, Mythril Mines, The Black Manor, Floating Gardens, Gingerbread Land, Vulcan-O Valley, Fantasia, and F.F.VIII Circuit.

 While racing, the player can accelerate, brake, reverse, activate Magic Stones, or use a "special ability" using the game controller's analog stick and buttons.
-An additional move is the skid, which is executed by simultaneously braking and accelerating into a turn; as the game's cornering technique, the skid can be used to take sharp turns quickly.
+An additional move is the skid, which is executed by simultaneously braking and accelerating into a turn, can be used to take sharp turns quickly.
 If the player skids too sharply, however, a spin out will occur.
 Before the start of any race, the player's character can receive a speed boost by tapping the Accelerate button with precise timing during the countdown.